robtweed/ewd-qoper8/guide.md

 </html>
 ```

-When the button is clicked it will send a web socket message to Express/socket.io, and will show the returned response web socket message in the browser’s Javascript console.
+When the button is clicked it will send a web socket message to Express/socket.io, and will show the returned response web socket message in the browser's Javascript console.
 It should look something like this:
 ```
 ewd-qoper8 message received: {
  "type": "testSocketRequest",